How to make subwoofer louder!

 7) You may need a new amplifier with more power than your current one installed in your car.
 This will help you achieve higher volume levels and overall better sound quality while cruising down the highway.

 8) Increase the bass level or use a custom equalizer setting to compensate for low frequencies.
-A system with good bass or mid-range can produce more sound and give it better quality.
+A system that has a good bass or mid-range can produce more sound and give it better quality.

 Yes, you can connect multiple speaker systems at once.